Asakusa Miyakodori · Est. 1950

 Welcome

 Remove your shoes at the entrance and step into your private tatami room.
-Miyakodori has an elevator and minimal steps — no barriers to your evening.
+Miyakodori has an elevator, and our staff will gladly assist with the few steps at the entrance.
+If you use a wheelchair or have limited mobility, please contact us before booking.

 Welcome by the Okami and Geisha